samsymons/RedditKit/README.md

 > RedditKit doesn't have any built-in rate limiting. reddit's API rules require that you make no more than 30 requests per minute and try to avoid requesting the same page more than once every 30 seconds.
 You can read up on the API rules [on their wiki page](https://github.com/reddit/reddit/wiki/API).

+## OAuth

+RedditKit's OAuth support is contained in the `RKOAuthClient` class, a subclass of `RKClient`.

+### Redirection URLs

+When [creating an app on reddit](https://ssl.reddit.com/prefs/apps/), you will need to enter a redirection URL in order for reddit to hand you an OAuth access code.
+Unfortunately, reddit only allows redirection URLs which have HTTP or HTTPS protocols, meaning you cannot use a custom URL scheme, such as `redditkit://`.

+This problem is solved by implementing the `webView:shouldStartLoadWithRequest:navigationType:` delegate method from `UIWebView`.

+1. Create your app on reddit at https://ssl.reddit.com/prefs/apps/.
+2. Give your app a redirect URL beginning with `http://`, such as `http://myapp/oauth`.
+Its value is arbitrary; you're going to intercept the request made with that URL anyway, so it will never actually be executed.

 ## More Examples

 **Get the top comments for a link:**